Japanese art: Modern concepts

 Japanese art has also been influenced by the increasing role of the nation's mass-culture art in global pop culture.
 Manga, anime, video games, mass market movies and associated cultural products have continued to become larger and more influential within the world of Japanese art since the 1970s, and themes expressed in these works have often mirrored the nation's current anxieties.
 The aesthetic language and conventions of these media have increasingly come to represent the totality of Japanese art and culture abroad as well; the aesthetic of kawaii, for example, originally was derived from traditional concepts within Japanese art dating back to the 15th century, but was explored within popular manga and anime series in postwar Japan, and today is commonly seen as central to contemporary Japanese culture.

 A drawing style common in manga.
 In recent decades, manga has not only become globally popular, but now also defines a key Japanese aesthetic.
 Over time, the art styles commonly found in manga have shifted in response to artistic evolutions.

-Kawaii fashion found in Tokyo.
-Popular among youth subcultures in the early 2000s, kawaii fashion rapidly differentiated into a number of aesthetic subcultures, including lolita fashion.
+Kawaii fashion found in Tokyo; here particularly hime gyaru.
+Popular among youth subcultures in the early 2000s, kawaii fashion rapidly differentiated into a number of aesthetic subcultures, including for example lolita fashion and Gyaru.
+The model pictured here is Himena Ousaki.

 "Osaka Kawaii" exhibit at Japan Expo 2014.
 Japan has attempted to use the popularity of Japanese art to bolster the nation's soft power through initiatives such as Cool Japan.

 A Japanese flip phone typical of the 2000s with phone charms.
 These phones and charms were symbolic of youth culture in the early Heisei era, and remained prevalent in Japan long after the advent of the smartphone made flip phones obsolete elsewhere.